 Warning: Not all Cell phone chargers are the same and are not interchangeable

-Something you hear often these days: “my phone’s battery isn’t lasting as long as it used to” or “I charged it all night and it is already dead” or “my phone keeps hanging and I have to take out the battery”
+Something you hear often these days: “my phone’s battery isn’t lasting as long as it used to” or “I charged it all night and it is already dead” or “my phone charger keeps hanging and I have to take out the battery.”

-If you are having any battery issues with your phone ask yourself: Are you using the charger that the phone’s manufacturer supplied in the box ?
-Have you bought an after market charger ?
-Are you using the charger from another manufacturer to charge your phone even though it is not the same company ?
-Did you buy one of those car charger at the traffic light ?
+If you are having any battery issues with your phone ask yourself: Are you using the charger that the phone’s manufacturer supplied in the box?
+Have you bought an aftermarket charger?
+Are you using the charger from another manufacturer to charge your phone even though it is not the same company?
+Did you buy one of those car chargers at the traffic light?

-However, what you might not know is that not only could you be damaging your phone but you could be doing such serious damage that it voids the phone’s warrantee !
+However, what you might not know is that not only could you be damaging your phone but you could be doing such serious damage that it voids the phone’s warranty!

 The root of this issue is in the attempted standardization by manufacturers to adopt the microUSB charger design as the charging port.
 The thinking behind this move was that since you can make use of any charger, you will not throw your old charger away therefore reduce e-waste which is a win for the environment.
 However, whilst the physical design of the microUSB was adopted the circuit paths inside the chargers are not universal.